IntelLabs/GraVi-T/docs/GETTING_STARTED_AS.md

 The results and logs will be saved under `results`.

 #### Step 3: Evaluation
-Now, we can evaluate the trained model's performance:
+Now, we can evaluate the trained model's performance.
+You also need to specify which split to evaluate the experiments on:
 ```
-python tools/evaluate.py --dataset 50salads --exp_name SPELL_AS_default --eval_type AS
+python tools/evaluate.py --dataset 50salads --exp_name SPELL_AS_default --eval_type AS --split 2
 ```
 This will print the evaluation scores.